 As both guitarist and composer Rich exhibits a keen interest in anything unusual, progressive and innovative.
-As well as being an active gigging musician in the commercial industry, he performs much contemporary, experimental and improvised music, specialising in fretless electric guitar.
-He was awarded a PhD from Brunel University in 2013 - 'Combining Musical Identities Through Composition and Improvisation' - and is currently a Lecturer in Music Performance at the University of Kent; Lecturer in Popular Music at the Institute of Contemporary Music Performance (London); and Associate Lecturer of Guitar at Brunel University (London).
+He has extensive live, studio and theatre experience in the commercial industry; has toured internationally with many accomplished artists; and continues to be in great demand as a session guitarist.
+He also performs much contemporary, experimental, improvised, and World music – specialising in fretless electric guitar.
+His debut album Imposition received critical acclaim, and his music has been performed globally.
+He was awarded a PhD from Brunel University in 2013 – 'Combining Musical Identities Through Composition and Improvisation' – and is currently a Lecturer in Music Performance at the University of Kent and Lecturer in Popular Music (Guitar) at the Institute of Contemporary Music Performance (London).

 Rich started playing guitar at the age of twelve and after being in several rock covers bands at school and college, performing in a variety of clubs and pubs up and down the country, Rich moved to Southampton to study Mathematics.
 During this time he held the guitarist chair in the Southampton University Jazz Orchestra (SUJO) for three years, playing venues all over the UK as well as at the North Sea Jazz Festival (Holland), plus several dates at the prestigious Montreux Jazz Festival (Switzerland).Throughout this period Rich studied privately with Dave Marchant.